nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
 <img src="images/Sequence Diagram2.png" width="800"><br>
+Fig. 7 : Sequence Diagram for interactions within the Logic component for the execute("delete 1") API call.

 ### Model component